 The turning point for Yukina came in the 2001/2002 season when she once more won the bronze medal at Jr. Japanese Nationals.
 The same year marked her international debut.
 A win at the JGP in Bulgaria guaranteed her a spot on the Junior Grand Prix Final where she finished 6th.
 A somewhat disappointing ninth place at her first Junior Worlds motivated Yukina to work harder on her skating and learn ways to better manage competitive pressure.

 The perseverance paid off and in the next season she experienced an absolute triumph on the junior scene – two grand prix wins, a win at the Junior Grand Prix Final and a Junior World title cemented her dominance among the young hopefuls.

 Winning the world junior title, Yukina defeated Miki Ando (Japan) and Carolina Kostner of Italy, who finished 2nd and 3rd, respectively.
-As figure skating fans are well aware, both ladies became legends of the sport in their own different ways, and went on to have long, successful careers.
+As figure skating fans are well aware, both ladies became legends of the sport (of sorts) in their own right, and went on to have long, successful careers.